 So there you have it, a rough guide to bio-ontology jargon.
 Hopefully it clears the muddy waters a little when faced with an onslaught of unfamiliar terminology.

-What’s the most useful way to visualise an ontology?
-SciBite CTO James Malone gives his views on answering this commonly asked question regarding ontology visualisation techniques.Read
+What’s the most useful way to visualize an ontology?
+SciBite CTO gives his views on answering this commonly asked question regarding ontology visualization techniques.Read

 Get in touch with us to find out how we can transform your data